 Around 50 percent of students and 70 percent of faculty members are Mennonite affiliated.
 Other students come from approximately 40 different Christian denominations and several world religions, and include strong representations from Catholic, Methodist, Baptist, and Lutheran traditions as well as non-denominational churches.
 All full time faculty members are active Christians, and many have lived or worked outside the United States, often in church-related mission or service work.
 Students are not required to be Christians to attend Goshen, but must be willing to accept and live by the Goshen College Commitment to Community Standards.
 All who are willing to search for truth with integrity are welcome.

-Goshen College is accredited by the Higher Learning Commission [www.hlcommission.org] and is classified as a Baccalaureate-Arts & Sciences college by the Carnegie Foundation.
+Goshen College is accredited by the Higher Learning Commission, formerly known as the North Central Association [www.hlcommission.org], and is classified as a Baccalaureate-Arts & Sciences college by the Carnegie Foundation.